Program Overview (May 14-June 9, 2023)

 Afternoons and evenings are usually free for taking a late swim, enjoying all aspects of life on the island.
-Planned activities include a day's sail around the Bay of Naples, kayaking around the island, and possibly a visit to the Phlegraean Fields or other nearby archaeological sites.
+Planned activities include a day's sail around the Bay of Naples, with stops in Capri and Ischia, kayaking around the island, and possibly a visit to the Phlegraean Fields.

 Weekends are free for personal activities or optional trips to nearby places of interest, including Naples, Pompeii, and Herculaneum.

-Students receive four credits in Italian language and culture and should be enrolled in IT 107, 157, or 207.
+Students receive four credits in Italian language and culture and should be enrolled in IT or EHU 107, IT or EHU 157, or IT 207.
 All work counts towards an Italian minor.

 Check out this video here!